![]() |

 Exposition: Note well,

 a.
+Isa.
 6:1 – King Uzziah had been on the throne for 52 years.
 This was the end of a great era in Judah’s history.
-The second part of Uzziah’s reign was marked by unfaithfulness (2 Chron.
-26:16-23).
+The second part of Uzziah’s reign was marked by unfaithfulness, the worst of it came when Uzziah tried as king to do what only Temple priests could do: sacrifice (2 Chron.
+26:16-23), a

 d.
+Isa.
 6:2 – Seraphs – ‘burning ones’ Psalm 54:4.
 With six wings, two covering their eyes, unworthy to look on Him.
 Two covered their feet, unworthy to serve him.
 With the last two they fly with all they have to fulfill his will.
 They burn with the glory of God, calling holy, holy, holy, worshiping his holiness and his grace.
+With their wings they mark each point of this sermon.

-h.
+g.
 ILLUSTRATION: The sight of Christ is the highest privilege we can enjoy.
-This week I had the privilege of leading a man to Christ on his deathbed at Nash General Hospital.
-Some say that can’t happen, but the thief on the cross was ushered into the kingdom hours before he died, and he was received with full honors.
+In May of 2010, I had the privilege of leading a man to Christ on his deathbed at Nash General Hospital in Rocky Mount, NC.
+Some say that can’t happen, but the thief on the cross was ushered into the kingdom hours before he died, and he was received with full honors at the word of Christ.
 And so was Wesley Lundin.
 The first four times I went to see him in April in the hospital with stage IV lung cancer, he was not interested in talking about his soul or his eternal destiny.
-But Dr. Nadine Skinner called me on Tuesday morning and told me Wesley was back in the hospital, and that he was given a day to live.
-He had lived a life for himself, but just before noon that day, he asked Christ to forgive his sins and submitted himself to Jesus Christ.
+But a doctor in our church called me on Tuesday morning, told me Wesley was back in the hospital, and that he was given a day to live.
+He had lived his whole life for himself, but just before noon that day, he asked Christ to forgive his sins and submitted himself to Jesus Christ.
 Four hours later Wesley was dead.
 But he was safe.
 No great treasure and reward laid up over a lifetime of service to Christ, but safe and in Paradise with Jesus all the same.
 Christ came into the world to save sinners, people.
-This past Tuesday afternoon, Wesley met his Lord.
-He had that highest of privileges of seeing Christ his Lord.
+That Tuesday afternoon, Wesley had that highest of privileges of seeing Christ his Lord.
 He saw the Lord high and lifted up with his train filling the Temple, and he worshipped him, not in fear, but in thankfulness.

 b.
 ILLUSTRATION – I am a member of the Mission America Coalition, a cooperating group of over 80 denominations and over 200 ministries.
 Several years ago, a dear friend from Charlotte called and asked me to serve on the National Lighthouse Council, a group that would help design an evangelism strategy for Mission America and the United States.
 I was hesitant, and I remarked to her that I did not feel that I was qualified for a seat on that Council.
 She immediately replied, “Feeling unqualified is actually how you are qualified to serve with this group.
 If you feel that you are qualified, you probably aren’t.”

 c.
 Isaiah senses the fear, humiliation, and contrition that come in God’s presence.
 Peter knew that feeling, “Depart from me, for I am a sinful man, O Lord” (Luke 10:8).
-When Job was presented with the Lord, he abhorred himself and repented in dust and ashes (Job 42:5-6) and counted himself a leper in a leprous world.
-Indeed, in His presence, all our righteousness is as filthy rags (Isaiah 64:6).
-It is the gospel, the good news of forgiveness of sins that the atoning blood of Christ brings us.
-It frees us to serve him with joy and boldness.
+When Job was presented with the Lord, he abhorred himself and repented in dust and ashes (Job 42:5-6) and counted himself a leper in a leprous world, just as Isaiah called himself a man of unclean lips in a nation of unclean lips.
+Indeed, Isaiah understood, that in God’s presence, all our righteousness is as filthy rags (Isa.
+64:6).
+It is the gospel, the good news of forgiveness of sins that the atoning blood of Christ brings us, that is the only avenue which frees us to serve him with joy and boldness.

 d.
 Did Isaiah have a foul mouth?
 There is more to it than that.
 The point here is not that he had a dirty mouth and needed to clean up his language.
 The point is that he is like his own people of Judah.
 Jesus said, “But the things that come out of the mouth come from the heart, and these make a man 'unclean.'
 (Matt.
 15:18; Luke 6:45).
 His heart was unclean, so his lips were as well.